 The switch jinit has one additional use: When negative it causes the input value of the array crc to be used as initialization of the register.
-If you set crc to the result of the last call to icrc, this in effect appends the current input array to that of the previous call or calls.
+If crc is unmodified since the last call to icrc, this in effect appends the current input array to that of the previous call or calls.
 Use this feature, for example, to build up the CRC of a whole file a line at a time, without keeping the whole file in memory.